 - Soy is BAD except in fermented form, like tamari

-- Most legumes are BAD – bye bye peanut butter!
+- Most legumes are BAD – for most people bye bye peanut butter!

 The UglyThese foods are totally unhealthy!